 What is a VPN?

 To understand what a VPN is, you first need to know about IP addresses.
-An IP address is a unique set of numbers that is used to identify your computer online, like a postal address for your computer or smartphone.
-While an IP address is necessary in order to send information over the internet, annoyingly an IP address also reveals your location to any website you are trying to access.
+An IP address is a unique set of numbers that is used to identify your computer online, its just like a postal address for your computer, smartphone, or any other device with access to the internet.
+While an IP address is necessary in order to send information over the internet, annoyingly an IP address also reveals your geographical location to any website or application that you are trying to access.

-This is where a VPN comes in: VPN providers have servers located in different global locations and are able re-route your traffic in order to hide your original IP address and exchange it with one from their servers.
-At the same time, a VPN service will encrypt all of your traffic, ensuring your security and anonymity online.
+This is where the unique features of a VPN come in: VPN providers have servers located in various worldwide locations and are able re-route your traffic in order to hide your original IP address and exchange it with one from their servers.
+In simple terms, your IP address gets exchanged with a new IP address coming from a desired location.
+At the same time, a VPN service will also encrypt of all of your traffic, ensuring your security and anonymity online.
+ZenMate VPN differs from other VPN providers, as we do not keep any logs or history of your activity online.

-There are two main things that you can do with a VPN.
-Firstly, a VPN hides your online identity, meaning you can’t be tracked by cyber criminals or the government.
-Secondly, since all good VPN providers will let you choose the country you would like to receive your new IP from, you can also use a VPN to access streaming content and unblock websites that are not available in your current location.
+There are two unique features that a VPN provides.
+First, a VPN hides your online identity, meaning you can’t be tracked by cyber criminals, advertising agencies or the government .
+All your activity online is anonymous and you are able to browse privatelywithout leaving any tracks behind.
+Secondly, since all good and reliable VPN providers will let you choose the country you would like to receive your new IP from, you can also use a VPN to access blocked streaming sites or unblock websites that are not available in your current location either due censorship or geo restrictions.

 Why everyone should be using a VPN

-A VPN service isn’t only for the super techy but instead is a piece of technology that all internet users should be familiar with.
+A VPN service isn’t only for the super technologically advanced individuals, but it is a piece of technology that all internet users should be familiar with.
 Here’s 5 everyday examples of when you should really be using a VPN:

-- When using public wifi: Public wifi networks are a super easy place for hackers to gain access to your personal information such as passwords and banking details.
+When using public wifi: Public wifi networks are a super easy place for hackers to gain access to your personal information such as passwords and banking details.
 Using a VPN to encrypt your traffic will stop you from having your money and identity stolen.
+Be Anonymous - use a VPN.

-- When living abroad: A VPN allows expats to online shop, research and stream like they are in their home country, meaning you can watch the latest episode of your favourite shows no matter where in the world you live.
+When living abroad: A VPN allows expats to online shop, research and stream just like in their home country, meaning you can watch the latest episode of your favourite shows or unblock YouTube no matter where in the world you live.

-- When travelling to censored countries: Many countries in the world censor parts of the internet, including social media, messaging platforms and news sites.
+When travelling to a country with strict cencorship: Many countries in the world censor parts of the internet, including social media, messaging platforms and adult sites.
 With a VPN you can bypass censorship and unblock any site.

-- When you just want to be private: You don’t need to give a reason for not wanting advertisers or your government to be able to spy on what you are doing online.
+When you just want to be anonymous: You don’t need to give a reason for not wanting advertisers or your government to be able to spy on what you are doing online.
 Privacy is your right and using a VPN service will let you protect it!

 VPN Protocols: How VPNs protect your data